Rizwan2320/Provenance/docs/LEARNINGS.md

 Watch for: PyMuPDF imports as `fitz` not `pymupdf`.
 This trips up everyone the first time. `import fitz` is correct despite installing `pymupdf`.

+## Phase 1 — detector.py (correction: density signals)

+Q: Why can't DocumentQuality hold "digital text AND table-heavy" as one enum value, and why is splitting it the right fix instead of adding a fifth enum value like DIGITAL_TABLE_HEAVY?

+A: Enum explosion.
+Five base states × two density flags = up to 20 combinations if you tried to enumerate every case.
+Two independent booleans express the same information with two fields instead of twenty enum values.
+The real signal: if two properties of a thing can vary independently, they don't belong in the same enum — model them as separate fields.

+Watch for: find_tables() runs per sampled page, not the whole document — keep it that way.
+Running it on every page of a 500-page 10-K at detection time defeats the purpose of sampling.

+## Phase 1 — detector.py (second correction: geometry can't see content)

+Q: Why can't image_area_ratio + text_ratio distinguish a scanned
+text page from a digitally-rasterized chart page?

+A: Both produce identical geometry: one image object, near-full page coverage, near-zero extractable text.
+The distinguishing fact — is the image's _content_ text-shaped or chart-shaped — isn't visible in page layout at all.
+It only becomes observable after OCR runs and you inspect confidence/character density.
+A heuristic that looks plausible on a whiteboard can still be structurally incapable of answering the question — that's a different failure mode than a bug, and harder to catch because the code runs without error and produces a confident-looking answer.

+Watch for: any classification heuristic built on layout/geometry when the real distinguishing signal is content.
+Ask:
+"does this input space actually contain the information I'm trying to extract?" before trusting the threshold.

+## Phase 1 — detector.py (third correction: density signals are conditional, not universal)

+Q: Why does is_image_heavy need to be gated on text_ratio instead of being computed independently like table_density?

+A: image_area_ratio measures "what fraction of the page is covered by image objects" — it has no concept of _why_ the page is an image.
+For a SCANNED page, the entire page being one image object is the definition of the classification, not new information.
+Flagging it image_heavy on top of SCANNED is a tautology — it tells you nothing you didn't already know.
+The flag only adds real signal on a page that DOES have extractable text and ALSO has a large embedded image alongside it — that's the WHO-report case (charts next to real text), which is the actual use case this flag was built for.

+Watch for: any derived signal computed from the same underlying measurement (page geometry, in this case) as another signal can end up redundant or contradictory with it.
+Ask "does this flag add information the primary classification doesn't already imply?" before trusting it.